jonathanrgarza/AdminConsole/README.md

 - Detects the current console host and determines if it is within Windows Terminal.
 - Launches a new Windows Terminal as an administrator.
 - Launches a new console host (cmd, PowerShell, or Windows PowerShell) as an administrator.
+- Detects if user denies User Account Control (UAC) prompt for admin rights and outputs a console message

 ## Requirements